Johneriksson88/top_500_albums/README.md

 The program was continuosly tested essentially every new few lines of code, to catch errors as soon as possible.
 I let my mentor, friends and family test the program to give input regarding understadability and presentation.
 Before deployment i went through every menu and every input statement to make sure the validation caught every kind of erroneus or empty input.
+I tried the input validation by putting in letters where numbers were asked for, empty input on all input statements, existing worksheets where a worksheet is selected etc.
 Alot of experimenting with while-loops was done to get the optimal flow of input validation in both presentation and readability of code.
 For example, i only in the end realized that there was an APIError when trying to add a new worksheet (list) with an existing name.

 ### Validator Testing

-The code was put through [The pep8online validator](http://pep8online.com/) and only generated a bunch of the errors "Line too long", which I've learned from others does not affect the functionality of the code.
+The code was put through [The pep8online validator](http://pep8online.com/) with no errors.

 ![pep8-test](https://github.com/Johneriksson88/top_500_albums/blob/main/assets/images/pep8.png?raw=true)